Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 Java.
 The [official site](https://docs.opencv.org/3.4.2/d9/d52/tutorial_java_dev_intro.html) and[this more
 in-depth tutorial](https://opencv-java-tutorials.readthedocs.io/en/latest/01-installing-opencv-for-java.html)
 describe how to install it.
 Once it's installed, copy the jar and (lib)opencv_java342.dll/.so/.dylib to a single folder, then set the environment variable OPENCV_LOC to that folder.
+Some features may depend on additional .dll/.so/.dylib files, such as FFmpeg for IP cameras.
     *   The implementations dependent on OpenCV are FileRetriever and CameraRetriever.
 2. Clone this repository (vantiq-extension-sources) and navigate into `<repo location>/vantiq-extension-sources`.
 3. Run `./gradlew objectRecognitionSource:assemble`.